Morcibop/Ascension/README.md

 ## Tab: Rolls

 Players can keep track of their rolls from the different banners available in the game, and use the different buttons to reset either the 4☆ Pity or the 5☆ Pity, they can reset the counter all together and set them up manually.

+# F.A.Q

+Q: Can you get banned for using this app?
+A: No, Ascension is a standalone application that doesn't interact with Genshin Impacts' files in any way.

+Q: How can I keep the application over my game for easier use?
+A: Pressing F5 makes the application be Always On Top.
+In order for this to work, the game needs to be run in Borderless Window.
+[Here](http://github.com) you can find two ways to make the game Borderless.

+Q:

+# To-Do List

+- Complete the Weapon tab
+- Rework the info tab
+- Add a Resin counter